 There have been interesting attempts to capture the multiple outputs of the sector (see Figure 5).
-In economics, Walter McMahon (2009) summarises the then existing range of studies of the outcomes of higher education, using a coherent Samuleson public and private goods framework.
+In economics, Walter McMahon (2009) summarises the then existing range of studies of the outcomes of higher education, using a coherent Samuelson public and private goods framework.
 McMahon focuses on those public goods that can be represented in terms of shadow money values received by individual graduates.
 Arguably, this downplays the collective impact of the sector.
+In philosophy, Gert Biesta (2009) defines higher education as having the three roles of qualification, which includes skills and knowledge for work; socialisation, preparation for citizenship; and subjectification, meaning the preparation of self-actualising individuals, human subjects.

 Figure 6.
-Examples of individualised and collective contributions of higher education (common goods in bold type)
+Examples of individualised and collective contributions of higher education

+(common goods in bold type)